Edible gold

 Edible gold is a particular type of gold authorized by the European Union and the United States as a food additive, under the code E 175.
-It is used in the haute cuisine in a gastronomical trend towards extravagant meals.
+It is used in haute cuisine as part of a trend towards extravagance in meals.
 It can be employed in foods and beverages such as in cookies decoration, wines or liquors; as sushi garnishment; or over ice cream.
 There are neither negative effects nor benefits from eating high-carat, food-grade gold since it is biologically inert, and it is usually suitable for use in food since it does not oxidize or corrode in moist air, unlike many other metals.

 Technical specifications and production

 Edible gold must fulfill the specifications from the applicable food safety standards.
 It has to be pure, to avoid any type of infections or perils for the body.
 Gold usually undergoes one of these processes: it could be hammered, or pounded and rolled, or just a leaf or powder.
 In the first case, the gold needs to reach the measure of about 1/8000 of a millimeter thick, in the second one it could be used as a normal leaf (the measure depends on the purpose) or smashed in powder.